MSivonen/IC_Automatic_BS/README.md

 # IC_Autom_BS
- Automatically ruin your perfect Briv
+ A too to automatically ruin your perfect Briv

 Code stolen from IdleCombos with permission.
 Thank you Eldoen!